 ...
 Increasing students' scores in the Montgomery area since 1996!

-BootCamp costs $300, which includes 3 full-length practice tests, personalized instruction, test-taking skills, and college counseling!
+BootCamp costs $250, which includes 2 full-length practice tests, personalized instruction, test-taking skills specific to the ACT®, and college counseling!

 Lee is also available for private tutoring throughout the year @ $50 per hour.

 A two-hour session includes review of all four sections of a previous ACT test, teaching skills applicable to personal errors, instruction on game-plan strategies, and a practice test to take before the next session.